 - Internal parasites will steal nutrients and make your horse’s coat dull.
 Regular fecal egg counts and targeted deworming remedy this by strategically keeping your horse’s parasite load low.

 Also, watch out for sun bleaching on your chestnut horse.

-- You may want to invest in a sunscreen spray, as the ends of tails and manes can start to be crispy and bleached out.
-A fly mask can also help with keeping the forelock it’s intended color.
+- You may want to invest in a sunscreen spray, as the ends of the tails and manes can start to be crispy and bleached out.
+A fly mask can also help keep the forelock its intended color.

 - Body clipping also has a definite effect on the chestnut horse.
 The glow of the coppery chestnut is replaced with… a dull pumpkin color.
 Super.
 Never fear – grooming oils to the rescue!
 Use grooming oils on a scrubbed clean horse before clipping to make the clippers zip through.

 - Be sure to allow two weeks or so before a show/clinic/big event for the pumpkin color to recede a bit.
-If you are showing, consider a full body clip instead of a trace clip so there’s not a severe fuzzy chestnut to clipped light pumpkin transition.
+If you are showing, consider a full body clip instead of a trace clip so there’s no severe fuzzy chestnut to clipped light pumpkin transition.

 If all else fails, just curry more.
 Like seriously.
 Nothing creates bloom more than elbow grease.